SELAMAOKBA/96seq_Analysis/README.md

 Sequencing was performed by GATC Biotech Lightrun barcode service.
 The pipeline needs python 2.7.x and the package Biopython 1.6 to run.
 The scripts were tested under windows 7 environment, Python 2.7.13 and Biopython 1.69. the pipeline requires also raw files of sequenceing in "fasta" format.
-Files should be put in "raw" named folder in the same directory as the scripts. in addition,"table.txt", matrix 12*8 (tab: separator) file is used to correct plate well(sequence) with strain code. all results are saved in "Results" folder.
+Files should be put in "raw" named folder in the same directory as the scripts. in addition,"table.txt", matrix 12*8 (tab: separator) file is used to link plate well(sequence) with strain code. all results are saved in "Results" folder.

 1-attribution:Attribute strain's code to sequences (need table.txt and sequences in "raw" folder ),